Cairi-S/Welcome-Foolish-Mortals/README.md

 The notes used in the gameplay are taken from the attraction's most recognizable song - Grim Grinning Ghosts.
 These are A, E, D# and B.

-The audio was created by the developer using [Sibelus](http://www.sibelius.com/download/index.html) and the XXX organ sound.
+The audio was created by the developer using [Sibelus](http://www.sibelius.com/download/index.html) and the organ sound from its standard set of instruments.

+The audio files created in Sibelius were modified and converted to mp3 files using [Audacity](https://www.audacityteam.org/).

 ### Wireframes ###